kotajacob/gemgen/README.md

 the end of a line) will insert manual line breaks.

-Lists and headings get simplified to the gemtext format, emphasis markings get removed (or kept with the `-e` option), horizontal rules get turned into 80 character lines, and indented code gets converted to the gemtext "fenced" format.
+Lists and headings get simplified to the gemtext format, emphasis markings get removed (or kept with the `-e` option), horizontal rules get turned into `~~~` or any other string you'd like with the `-r` option, and indented code gets converted to the gemtext "fenced" format.
+Commonmark markdown is fully supported and a few common extensions have been added: autolinks, strikethrough, and wiki style links.

 Gemgen includes a templating system allowing you to add headers, footers, last edit timestamps and more automatically to your output files.
 For exact usage